exonum/exonum-doc/src/architecture/transactions.md

     correspond to the order of their processing.
 To maintain the logical order of processing, it is useful to
     adhere to the following pattern: send the next transaction only after the previous one was processed.
-This behavior is already implemented in the [JS light client](https://github.com/exonum/exonum-client).
+This behavior is implemented in the [JS light client](https://github.com/exonum/exonum-client).

 All transactions are authenticated with the help of public-key digital